 Humanitarian and Compassionate (H and C) application

 If you do not have legal status or your immigration status is at risk, one option to consider is making a Humanitarian and Compassionate (H and C) application.
-An H and C application is used in special circumstances to ask the government for permission to stay in Canada.
+An H and C application is used in special situations to ask the government for permission to stay in Canada.
 Making an H and C application does not protect you from being deported.
 You should get legal advice as soon as possible.
 There may be other immigration claims available to you, depending on your situation.
+If you are experiencing abuse, you may be able to apply for a Temporary Resident Permit.
+Read the information below on Domestic violence, Family violence and abuse to find out more about the permit.

 If there was abuse in your relationship, you should tell what happened to you in your application.
 Some questions that are considered in an H and C application are: